practicusai/docs/docs/tutorial/next-steps.md

 ## GPU Acceleration

-You can choose to use GPU powered cloud nodes by simply selecting _Accelerated Computing_ family while launching a cloud node.
+You can choose to use GPU powered Cloud Workers by simply selecting _Accelerated Computing_ family while launching a Cloud Worker.

 ## Data Processing Engines